-SLDR 630 · System Approaches to Leading Change 3 Credits
+SLDR 630 · Systems Perspectives on Leading Change 3 Credits

 Introduction to systems thinking, and systems-based approaches to leading change.
 Analysis of the relationships between the elements and dynamics in an organizational system.
 Evaluation of organizational change situations and change initiatives, given a variety of variables and perspectives.
 Development of leadership approaches to organizational change.